ee538/fall2022_trojanmap-hp6318/REPORT.md

 * 9. Traveling salesman problem
 **************************************************************

-In this task, we will select N random points on the map and you need to find the path to travel these points and back to the start point.
+In this task, we will select N random points on the map and the app needs to find the path to travel these points and back to the start point.

 Please input the number of the places:8 "8201681442","6197156485","7786565237","6820972477","6807600525","1832234142","6819144993","1873055949",